SSWConsulting/SSW.Rules.Content/rules/do-you-use-co-creation-patterns/rule.md

 Co-creation patterns can take several forms:

-1. Pair-programming: starting, reviewing and finishing a change together
+1. **Pair-programming**: starting, reviewing and finishing a change together
-2. Pair-reviewing: working in a small group, that collectively has all skills required
+2. **Mob-programming**: working in a small group, that collectively has all skills required
-3. Mob-programming: Brining in specialists as needed to collaborate on complicated code

 ### Advantages